Computer Forensic Investigator: 2025 Career Guide

 How to become a computer forensic investigator

-If you're interested in a career in computer forensics, here are some steps you can take to get started.
+If you're interested in a career in computer forensics, take these steps to get started.

 1. Build your digital forensics skills.

 Success in cybersecurity, including digital forensics, often relies on having the right technical and workplace skills for the role.
-For a career as a computer forensic investigator, consider investing in skills like:
+For a career as a computer forensic investigator, consider investing in skills such as:

-• Digital storage devices: Understand how data is stored on hard drives and consumer electronic devices, so you're better equipped to retrieve critical or compromised data.
+• Digital storage devices: Understand data storage on hard drives and consumer electronic devices so that you're better equipped to retrieve critical or compromised data.

 • Operating systems: You'll need to know how to find and retrieve information from Windows, Linux, macOS, Unix, and Android devices.

-• Cryptography: Often, the data you'll need to retrieve and analyze will be encrypted, so it's critical to understand encryption and decryption methods.
+• Cryptography: You'll often need to retrieve and analyze encrypted data, so it's critical to understand encryption and decryption methods.

-• Communication: You may be tasked with documenting evidence and writing reports on your findings.
-In this role, you may have to communicate technical concepts to non-technical audiences, like company executives or juries.
+• Communication: You may document evidence and write reports on your findings.
+In this role, you may have to communicate technical concepts to non-technical audiences, such as company executives or juries.

-• Malware engineering: You may be tasked with reverse engineering a piece of malware to better understand its functionality and impact.
+• Malware engineering: You may need to complete reverse engineering a piece of malware to understand its functionality and impact better.

-• Digital forensic software: Programs like Forensic Toolkit (FTK) contain a collection of forensic tools to help you scan devices for information and crack encryptions.
+• Digital forensic software: Programs like Forensic Toolkit (FTK) contain forensic tools to help you scan devices for information and crack encryptions.

 • Data privacy laws: Since you'll be working with sometimes sensitive data, you'll need to be familiar with local, federal, and international data protection laws.

 • Problem-solving: Rarely is the data you're looking for sitting out for you to find easily.
-Instead, be prepared to do some sleuthing to solve complex problems.
+Instead, you’ll need to do some sleuthing to solve complex problems.

 2. Get certified.